-Chief Physician Assistant
+Chief Physician Associate

-Mr. Edward Smith is an orthopaedic trained Physician Assistant and has served over 20 years in the US Air Force.
+Mr. Edward Smith is an orthopaedic trained Physician Associate and has served over 20 years in the US Air Force.
 He enlisted in the US Air Force in 1992 and became the Air Force’s only Registered Orthotic Technician.
 He was honor graduate from basic training and technical school and was hand selected to remain at the school house to assist in instructing.

 RONALD KUBUS, PA-C

-Mr. Kubus is a certified and licensed physician’s assistant.
+Mr. Kubus is a certified and licensed Physician Associate.
 After joining the US Air Force in 1976 he served as an orthopaedic technician and a surgical first assistant from 1979-1990.
 He then attended the U.S. Air Force Physician Assistant program through the University of Nebraska.
 He was awarded the Alonso A. Tower Society award, which is given to the one student who exemplifies the character and qualities of a Physician Assistant student.
 Upon graduation, he scored in the top one percent in the nation on the Physician Assistant certification exam.

 CHRISTINE SCLAFANI, PA-C

 Mrs. Sclafani, a native of Manchester, NH graduated with honors from Simmons College in 2003 with a Bachelor’s degree in Neurobiology.
 After completing her undergraduate studies, she decided to further her education by attending DeSales University.
 In 2006, she completed the Master of Science in Physician Assistant Studies program and graduated with distinction.

 Mr. Chambers, graduated from Ohio University in Athens, Ohio.
 He received his Bachelor’s degree of science in athletic training in 2010.
 Working closely with the coaches and athletes at Ohio University lead him to enjoy sports medicine.
 He found that working with athletes and orthopaedic injuries was his true passion.